irakli1610/DiscountPlatform/README.md

 # Discount Platform

-This is a discount platform project with API, MVC, and a background worker service. using C#, ASp .Net Core
+This is a discount platform project with API, MVC, and a background worker service. using C#, ASP .Net Core

 The platform allows companies to post discounted offers (especially for perishable items), and customers to purchase them at the end of the day.